SKTeamLab/esm-msr/README.md

 1. Download, install, and open [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html) (free for non-commercial use):
 1. Go to Tools -> Command Line Interface (check box if not checked)
-2. In the command line interface at the bottom, type (replacing the `/path/to/repo`): `devel install /path/to/repo/ChimeraX-ResidueScoreVisualizer`
+2. In the command line interface at the bottom, type (replacing the `/path/to/repo`): `devel install /path/to/repo/ChimeraX-ESM_MSR`

 ## Using the ChimeraX GUI

 Load a valid protein structure (PDB, mmCIF) into ChimeraX.
-You can click and drag structure files into the window, or directly open a PDB structure (e.g., `open 1enh`) via the ChimeraX command line.
+You can click and drag structure files into the window, or directly open a PDB structure (e.g. for the demo, use `open 1ufm`) via the ChimeraX command line.
 Open the GUI, located in the Tools tab under Visualization (ESM_MSR_Visualizer).
 The GUI workflow is split into three main tabs: **Execution / IO**, **Screening Config**, and **Visualization**.
 The tool automatically remembers your most recent paths and configuration settings between sessions.
-You must fill out the first two tabs before hitting **"Run Prediction Script"**, and you must have a valid output (esp. by running the script) before you can complete the third tab and visualize the predictions with the **"Load CSV + Visualize Scores"** buttom.
+You must fill out the first two boxes before hitting **"Run Prediction Script"**, and you must have a valid output (esp. by running the script) before you can complete the third tab and visualize the predictions with the **"Load CSV + Visualize Scores"** button.
+To complete the demo, you can leave all settings at their default values in the Execution I/O tab.

 ### 1. Execution & IO (Environment & Models)